travelmarx/scrapbook101/docs/code-discussion.md

 ## Styling

 The create, delete, update, and edit pages (under the `Views\Item` folder) are styled minimally.
 They can be improved and rearranged as needed.
-In contrast, the {{site.sn}} main page (`Views\Item\Index.cshtml`) is style using [Bootstrap][boot] to demonstrate one way of viewing data using Bootstrap [cards][bootcard] and showing one asset image if it exists or else show a default image as specified in the `web.config` file.
+In contrast, the {{site.sn}} main page (`Views\Item\Index.cshtml`) is styled using [Bootstrap][boot] to demonstrate one way of viewing data using Bootstrap [cards][bootcard] and showing one asset image if it exists or else show a default image as specified in the `web.config` file.

+All the scripts for styling are injected in the `Views\Shared\__Layout.cshtml`.
+A more typical approach is to bundle the scripts together and include them in the `App_Start\BundleConfig.cs`.

 ## Paging